-Anchorage Ski Club Lease Site
+Anchorage Ski Club Lease Site (ADL 32018 and Permit)

 This area is operated by the Anchorage Ski Club, Inc. through a 55-year lease from the State that expires in the year 2022.
-The 320 acre lease site includes a ski lodge, lifts and associated downhill skiing facilities.
+The 320 acre lease site and 277 acre permit area includes a ski lodge, lifts and associated downhill skiing facilities, as well as; a trailhead, picnic shelters, toilets, a kiosk and a tube park and coffee shop.
 The lease for this area has been in effect prior to the establishment of Chugach State Park and has been allowed to continue within the park until its expiration.
-Since the legislature, in forming Chugach State Park, withdrew state lands within the boundary from the public domain, the lease, once it expires, must be converted to another form of authorization such as a concessions contract that allows for services and facilities of this nature within a park unit.
-Special purpose sites preclude activities that are usually allowed on public domain lands such as leasing and mineral entry.
+Since the legislature, in forming Chugach State Park, withdrew state lands within the boundary from the public domain, 17 the lease, once it expires, must be converted to another form of authorization such as a concessions contract that allows for services and facilities of this nature within a park unit.
+Special purpose sites 18 preclude activities that are usually allowed on public domain lands such as leasing and mineral entry.

-Article 8, Section 8 of the Alaska Constitution allows for leasing on public domain lands.
+17 Article 8, Section 8 of the Alaska Constitution allows for leasing on public domain lands.

-Article 8, Section 7 of the Alaska Constitution provides for legislatively designated areas to be withdrawn from the public domain for specific purposes.
+18 Article 8, Section 7 of the Alaska Constitution provides for legislatively designated areas to be withdrawn from the public domain for specific purposes.